-Building bridges between the social sciences, humanities, and the natural sciences in a wide variety of research projects in order to further understanding of long-term human ecodynamics and climate change.
+Interface of social sciences, humanities, and the natural sciences; long-term human ecodynamics and climate change.

 - St Andrews Article Prize in European Environmental History, European Society for Environmental History, 2019